apigovau/api-descriptions/abs/DataApi.md

 ### Request URL too long

-The maximum allowed length of the ‘dataKey’ section of the URL is currently 260 characters.
+The maximum allowed length of the ‘dataKey’ section of the URL is 5,000 characters.
 Requests that exceed this limit will return a 400 error.
-We intend to increase this limit soon.

 To work around the maximum allowed URL length, we recommend using wildcards to request all members of a given dimension rather than specifying the code for each dimension member individually in the URL.
 For information on this see: GET Data, Path Parameters, dataKey.